What Is The Best Affirmation Wording?

 Make it believable

-You can go back to these positive thinking affirmations and change all sentences to "I intend to..." and see the effect they have on you.
+You can go back to these positive thinking affirmations and change all sentences to "I intend to..." and see what you feel about them.

-If you are a Christian, you may want to use an affirmation wording that blends in your religious beliefs.
-You then may find it useful to follow the Christian affirmations that Norman Vincent Peale gives in his classic book "The power of positive thinking", which combines positive thinking and Christianity.
+If you are religious, you may want to use an affirmation wording that blends in your religious beliefs.
+For example, if you are a Christian you may find it useful to follow the Christian affirmations that Norman Vincent Peale gives in his classic book 'The power of positive thinking', which combines positive thinking and Christianity.

 The ingredients

-Whether you use "I am..." or "I intend to...", include these elements when choosing your affirmation wording:
+Whether you use "I am..." or "I intend to...", include these elements when choosing the words for your affirmation:

-- Positive: your affirmations should state what you want, not what you don't want.
+• Positive: your affirmations should state what you want, not what you don't want.
 Use positive sentences instead of negative wording like "no", "never", "get rid of", "don't".
-If you don't want a situation, affirm the opposite, that is, what you do want.
+If you don't want a situation, affirm the opposite, which is what you do want.

-Mike Dooley in "Infinite Possibilities" explains how our words have power, and how we can use them to create the life of our dreams.
+Many authors have written about affirmations.
+For instance, Mike Dooley explains in 'Infinite Possibilities' how our words have power, and how we can use them to create the life of our dreams.

 Examples

-Following Dr Robert Anthony proposed way for affirmation wording, see these examples:
+Following Dr Robert Anthony's way for affirmation wording, see these examples: